Europe’s renowned tech hub is gaining tremendous popularity recently. Expats love it, but is Lisbon still cheap? Let’s compare!

 Foreign investments in Portugal are at an all-time high, and it’s a win-win situation.
 The country’s real estate market gained popularity for bringing in profitable returns.
 As a result, more and more savvy investors decided to buy a property or set up their businesses here.

 Over the years, demand increased, and consequently, real estate prices have risen.
-Not too long ago, Lisbon was ranked as the #1 destination for digital nomads by Bloomberg–the world-renowned business website.
+Not too long ago, Bloomberg ranked Lisbon as the #1 destination for digital nomads – the world-renowned business website.

 Lisbon is an up-and-coming tech capital in Europe with endless networking opportunities to support you thrive in your career.
 Just three years ago, thirty-five percent of all property investments in Lisbon were thanks to foreign buyers.